A path planning and path-following control framework for a general 2-trailer with a car-like tractor: State observer

 \section{State observer}

-The state-vector $x= ^T$ for the G2T with a car-like tractor is not directly observed from the sensors on the car-like tractor and therefore needs to be inferred using the available measurements, the system dynamics~\eqref{j1:eq:model_global_coord} and the geometry of the vehicle.
+The state-vector $x= ^T$ for the G2T with a car-like tractor is not directly observed from the sensors on the car-like tractor and therefore needs to be inferred using the available measurements, the vehicle model~\eqref{j1:eq:model_global_coord} and the geometry of the vehicle.

 High accuracy measurements of the position of the rear axle of the car-like tractor $(x_1,y_1)$ and its orientation $\theta_1$ are obtained from the localization system that was briefly described in Section~\ref{j1:sec:loc}.
-To obtain information about the joint angles $\beta_2$ and $\beta_3$, a LIDAR sensor is mounted in the rear of the tractor as seen in Figure~\ref{j1:fig:ransac_meas}.
+To obtain information about the joint angles $\beta_2$ and $\beta_3$, a LIDAR sensor is mounted in the rear of the tractor as illustrated in Figure~\ref{j1:fig:ransac_meas}.
 This sensor provides a point-cloud from which the $y$-coordinate $L_y$, given in the tractor's local coordinate system, of the midpoint of the semitrailer's front and the relative orientation $\phi$ between the tractor and semitrailer can be extracted\footnote{Other features could be extracted from the point cloud, but using $L_y$ and $\phi$ have shown to yield good performance in practice.}.
 To estimate $L_y$ and $\phi$, an iterative RANSAC algorithm~\cite{fischler1981random} is first used to find the visible edges of the semitrailer's body.
 Logical reasoning and the known width $b$ of the semitrailer's front are used to classify an edge to the front, the left or the right side of the semitrailer's body.
 Once the front edge and its corresponding corners are found, $L_y$ and $\phi$ can easily be calculated~\cite{Patrik2016,Daniel2018}.

 The measurements $y_{k}^{\text{loc}}= ^T$ from the localization system and the constructed measurements \mbox{$y_{k}^{\text{ran}}= ^T$} from the iterative RANSAC algorithm are treated as synchronous observations with different sampling rates.
 These observations are fed to an EKF to estimate the full state vector $\hat x$ of the G2T with car-like tractor~\eqref{j1:eq:model_global_coord}.